 Pressured no doubt by suppliers who want guarantees they’ll be paid for big holiday shipments, the filing is their only likely move.
 We’ll have to wait a few more days until an official announcement to find out more about the company’s restructuring.
 (The company is already swimming in debt after it used accepted some $6B in private equity back in 2005.)

 For many, this news hardly comes as a big surprise.
 If anything: it’s expected.
 Their earnings for Q1 were down a painful $35M after an abysmal holiday shopping season.
 In June, officials were quoted in their earnings announcement that the company was launching an online baby registry along with other a “new webstore” to appeal to online shoppers.

-Those online shoppers, of course, already had plenty of places to go for online registries: WalMart, Amazon, and Target to name three.
-Those same shoppers likely also had better online experiences as all three of the major omnichannel sellers have plenty of merchandise to offer busy parents who are looking for more than just toys.
+Those online shoppers, of course, already had plenty of places to go for online registries: Walmart, Amazon, and Target to name three.
+Those same shoppers likely also had better online experiences as all three of the major omnichannel retailers have plenty of merchandise to offer busy parents who are looking for more than just toys.